Bhoomi0305/PayRecover/docs/README.md

 When a payment fails, PayRecover:

-## What it does

-When a payment fails, PayRecover:

 1. **Classifies** the root cause — via fast rule-based lookup for clean, payment-method-compatible failure codes, or an LLM (constrained to method-plausible outcomes) for ambiguous raw